A History of the Azores

 Grim and isolate, Corvo teems with ruddy turnstones,

-an empire of skinks, a tern hatchery, like Pluto’s moon,
+an empire of skinks, a tern hatchery, a Pluto’s moon,

 named Charon for the ferryman of souls or perhaps